 The right scheduling tool allows for easy desk booking and meeting room scheduling, while tracking desk utilization and managing bookings.
 This type of software ensures that employees and hybrid workers have access to the resources they need, while also maximizing productivity and helping maintain a better work life balance.
 That way, once your team arrives at the office, they can focus on work right away without any distractions.

 Always consider the technology and tools needed to enable a hybrid work model.
 Remove friction from hybrid work models with the right tools and technology and empower people to work together seamlessly.
 For example, integrate the collaboration and communication tools you’re already using, such as Google Workspace, Teams or Slack, with your scheduling tool in order to facilitate collaboration between onsite team members and those remote workers.

 Always think "virtual first" and add a virtual element to team communication.
 The wrong technology can have a serious negative impact.

 - In an Ivanti survey, over 60% of people claimed that interaction with technical tools directly impacts workforce morale.

 - Two-thirds of respondents said they could be more productive if only they had access to better solutions.

-What’s more, you can use technology to drive office attendance.
+What’s more, you can use technology to both increase productivity and drive office attendance.
 For example, when using Robin, employees are 2.5x more likely to come into the office.
 You can get people to come back, you just need to make sure you are implementing the right technology to support your teams wherever they are.
 Don't forget to consider the types of technology your teams may need for their hybrid remote work setup, all tools should be accessible inside or outside of the office.

 4. Let Workplace Analytics Lead Your Strategy